Mingyuan03/tp/docs/UserGuide.md

 Format: `edit INDEX [n/NAME] [s/SCHOOL] [d/DEGREE] [p/PHONE] [e/EMAIL] [a/ADDRESS] [k/SKILL]…​`

 * Edits the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
-The index **must be a positive integer** 1, 2, 3, …​
+* The index **must be a natural number** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing skills, the existing skills of the person will be removed i.e adding of skills is not cumulative.